arbuh/go-learning/notes.md

 ## Glossary

-Initializer - a value we asign to a variable while declaring it Naked return - a return statement without argumetns, which returns named return values Name - everything can be declared, e.g. `var myInt int` or `func helper()`
+Build in package - an implicit package containing the build-in functions Initializer - a value we asign to a variable while declaring it Naked return - a return statement without argumetns, which returns named return values Name - everything can be declared, e.g. `var myInt int` or `func helper()`